Design in the Solar System ,

 As creationists work on the catastrophe question, the age of the Solar System is an important question not discussed much in this paper.
 The author and others have found evidence for a young solar system.
 In many cases planets and moons were found to have more energy geologically, or in gas temperatures, or in wind speeds than was expected.
 Magnetic fields in the solar system are a very strong evidence for a number of planets and even moons being only thousands of years old.
 In a young system that has had less time to "run down," higher energy is not too surprising and geological processes could be more active than scientists expect.

-Regardless of how successful scientists may be in explaining the origin of the Solar System, the relevance of it is in considering the greatness of the God who made it all.
-He is worthy of our worship.
+of the Solar System, the relevance of it is in considering the greatness

 References